Country Club Village 6

 No analysis available

-I searched for explicit language about seeing Friday night fireworks from units or lanais and found none.
-The remarks discuss golf course, garden, mountain, ocean, and city sunrise views, but not fireworks views from the building.
+I searched for language showing fireworks can be viewed from the building or unit, such as 'watch fireworks from the lanai,' and found no matches.
+The remarks discuss golf course, garden, mountain, city sunrise, and ocean views, but not fireworks.

 No analysis available